cestlaz/cestlaz.github.com/_posts/2013-09-06-why_i_might_no_longer_be_an_effective_teacher.md

 learning going on?"
 He knew that teaching could take on numerous forms but by working from that base question, he could evaluate and work with any teacher.

-It should really just be that simple.
+It should really be that simple.